anyoptimization/pymoo/docs/source/algorithms/soo/sres.md

 +++

-Many different constrained handling methods have been proposed in the past.
+Many different constraint handling methods have been proposed in the past.
 One way of addressing constraints in evolutionary strategy is to change the selection operator and give infeasible solutions a chance to survive.
 The survival is based on stochastic ranking, and thus the method is known as Stochastic Ranking Evolutionary Strategy <cite data-cite="sres"></cite>.

 The stochastic ranking is proposed as follows: